 Prove that your business is qualified and fit for operation by describing how it adheres to all legal requirements.

-First, define your business structure—whether you’re operating as a sole proprietorship, partnership, or corporation.
+First, define your business structure — whether you’re operating as a sole proprietorship, partnership, or corporation — and clarify who the business is owned by.
 If you decide to structure your business as a corporation, you’ll have to register with your state’s Secretary of State office.
 Registering your business as a corporation establishes it as a separate legal entity, protecting you from personal liability if you were to be sued by a customer.

 Finally, research your options for business insurance and invest in a solution that meets your needs.
 Check out this guide to pet business insurance for detailed explanations of each type of insurance, including commercial liability insurance, professional liability insurance, and property insurance.